Skill+CLI

 This page currently applies to

-XCrawl Skill+CLI lets you run scrape, search, map, crawl, account, and config workflows directly from the terminal.
+XCrawl Skill+CLI lets you run scrape, search, map, crawl, account, auth, and config workflows directly from the terminal.

 It can also be used as an AI-callable tool layer in agent workflows, not only as a human-facing terminal command.